 If you leave a high ranking webpage on its own, you’re essentially sending the wrong signal to your audience and Google.

 With competition in the content marketing landscape turning fierce (just look around and you’ll see that every brand has become a publisher), you need to take special care of those first page webpages.

-So, what are the tactics that you should follow to ensure that your website rankings stay safe (even during a website upgrade)?
+So, what are the tactics that you should follow to ensure that your high rankings stay safe (even during a web site upgrade)?